 Dr. Farr's knee subspecialty focuses are joint preservation, cartilage regeneration, orthobiologics/regenerative medicine and patellofemoral problems in patients from 14 to 60.
-As patients over the age of 60 (as is the case for Dr. Farr) more often need the expertise of our arthroplasty (knee replacement) surgeons, the patient would first be evaluated by the arthroplasty team.
+As patients over the age of 60 may need the expertise of a knee replacement surgeon, the patient would first be evaluated by the knee replacement team.
 This will save 95% of patients an office visit with Dr. Farr and subsequent referral to them.
-If the arthroplasty surgeon feels orthobiologics are appropriate, the patient would then follow up with Dr. Farr for discussion and treatment.
+If the knee replacement surgeon feels orthobiologics are appropriate, the patient would then follow up with Dr. Farr for discussion and treatment.

 His numerous appointments and affiliations include a voluntary clinical full professorship in orthopedic surgery at Indiana University Medical Center, a board position with the Cartilage Research Foundation, the International Cartilage Repair Society general board (Meetings and Education Committee Chair) and Patellofemoral Foundation Vice President.